John Reeve (religious leader)

 John Reeve (1608–1658) was an English plebeian prophet who believed the voice of God had instructed him to found a Third Commission in preparation for the last days of earth.
-This commission was third in succession to the Mosaic Law and the gospel of Christ Jesus.
+This commission was third in succession to the Mosaic Law and the gospel of Jesus.

 He and his followers came to be known as Muggletonians, named after his cousin Lodowicke Muggleton.
-The pair saw themselves as the last prophets and the Two Witnesses foretold in the Book of Revelation chapter 11 verse 3.
+The pair saw themselves as the last prophets and the Two Witnesses foretold in the Revelation 11:3.
 They are sometimes called “ the Staffordshire prophets”.

 Early life

 Reeve was born in Wiltshire.
 His father, Walter, was styled a gentleman but who fell on hard times.
 As a result, John and his elder brother, William, were apprenticed tailors in the City of London.
 William was Lodowicke Muggleton's first employer as a journeyman tailor.
 Mercurius Politicus (1653) says of John Reeve and Lodowicke Muggleton "only one works and that is Muggleton; the other (they say) writes Prophecies."